 Hello and hi.
 No BREXIT post today.
 You are of course, welcome.
 Allow me to wax lyrical about another topic.
 Please and thanks.
 So, this happened…

 Yesterday The Perseus and Andromeda Fountain at Witley Court got a bit of a spring clean.
-In other words, water was applied and the fountain was restored to its pristine beauty.
+In other words: water was applied and the fountain was restored to its original, pristine beautiful ‘self’.
 Yes.
 Yes, it was.
 How amazing is this fountain?
-Pretty amazing if you ask me.
+Pretty amazing, if you ask me.

-Built for the Foleys in the 17th century on the site of a former manor house, it was expanded in the early 19th century by the architect John Nash.
-It was then subsequently sold to the Earls of Dudley.
-A second massive reconstruction by the architect Samuel Drakes took place in the mid 19th century, creating one of the great please palaces of Victorian and Edwardian England.
+Built for the Foleys in the 17th century on the site of a former manor house, it was expanded in the early 19th century, by the architect, John Nash.
+It was then subsequently sold to the Earl of Dudley.
+A second massive reconstruction by the architect, Samuel Drakes, took place in the mid 19th century, creating one of the greatest palaces of Victorian and Edwardian England.

-Since 1972, significant restoration and stabilisation have secured the house as a spectacular ruin.
+Since 1972, significant restoration and stabilisation has secured the house as a spectacular ruin.
 Woot woot.
 Respect.

 Gardens and Fountains

-Two immense fountains thankfully survived the fire of 1927 at Witley Court.
+Two immense fountains thankfully, survived the fire of 1927 at Witley Court.
 Both fountains were designed by Nefield and executed by James and William Forsyth.
-The largest of the two was the Perseus and Andromeda Fountain, and has been restored to working order by English Heritage (as previously mentioned and is essentially the crux of this post).
+The largest of the two was the Perseus and Andromeda Fountain, and has since been restored to working order, by English Heritage (as previously mentioned… and is essentially, the crux of this post).

 In closing, and as previously mentioned-the fountain has had a bit of a spring clean.
 Isn’t she lovely?
 Cue Stevie Wonder.
-Oh and thanks for reading-this was a long post.
+Oh and thanks for the read…this was a rather long post.
 Thanks for hanging in there.
 Respect.